 Learning outcomes

 Learning outcomes Study programme

-competences ces
+competences

-To know the basic concepts about equipment control and communication between equipment and PC B4 C2
+To know the basic concepts about equipment control and communication between equipment and PC A15 B4 C2

-A16 B7 СЗ
+A16 В7 C3

 A19 C8

 To know the basic programming elements within the LabVIEW program environment.
-A20 В3 СЗ
+C3

 A22 C6

 A23

 A25

 To develop procedures for data acquisition and analysis form the instrumentation available in the laboratory.
-A19 B2 СЗ
+A19 B2 C3

 A20 В3 C6

 A21 B5

 A22

 A23

 A25

 To process the numerical data obtained from the acquisition, to create final reports of results with the appropriate format A20 В3 СЗ

 considering the experiment and control process.
 A22 C6

 Contents Topic Sub-topic -General concepts in system control. -Basic principles.
 Types of control design.
 Discrete sytems.
 Control diagrams.
 General targets and evaluation criteria.
 Digital and analog data.
 Programmable logic controller. -Introduction to graphical programming using LabVIEW -Front panel, block diagram, tool bars and pop-up menus.
 Virtual instruments -Components of a virtual instrument. -Controls, indicators and constants.
 Data-flow execution structures.
 Data categories in LabVIEW. -Basic operations with data. -Logic operators.
 Mathematical operators.
 Array and clusters' build-up. -The use of structures. -For and While loops.
 Making decisions with Case structure.
 Sequences.
 Formulas.
+Advanced structures.

-Advanced structures. -Data representation and storage. -Graphic representations.
-Input and output files. -Advance tasks. -Creation of subVI's.
+-Data representation and storage. -Graphic representations.
+Input and output files. -Advance tasksCreation of subVI's.
 Local variables and "shift registers".
-Property nodes.
-Icon edition and terminal connection. -Instrument control. -Types of connections.
+Propert Icon edition and terminal connection. -Instrument control. -Types of connections.
 Instrument control through RS232 connection.

 Planning

 Methodologies / tests Competencies Ordinary class Student?s personal Total hours

 hours work hours

 Guest lecture / keynote speech A15 A16 A21 A23 7 14 21

 A25 B3 B5 C2

 ICT practicals A15 A16 A20 B2 B3 2.5 10 12.5

 B4 C2 C3 C6

 Laboratory practice A15 A16 A19 A20 22 44 66

 A22 A23 B2 B3 B5 B7

 C3 C6 C8

 Mixed objective/subjective test A15 A20 A21 A22 2 10 12

 A25 B2 B3 C3 C6

 Personalized attention 1 0 1

-()The information in the planning table is for guidance only and does not t ake into account the heterogeneity of the stud dents.

-Methodologies Methodologies Description Guest lecture / Lectures where the theoretical concepts are introduced and basic introduction to the use of LabVIEW program is given. keynote speech ICT practicals Sessions where simple exercises are solved in order to become familiar with the use of the program, as well as the application of logical thinking in programming.
+Methodologies Methodologies Description Guest lecture / keynote speech Lectures where the theoretical concepts are introduced and basic introduction to the use of LabVIEW program is given.
+ICT practicals Sessions where simple exercises are solved in order to become familiar with the use of the program, as well as the application of logical thinking in programming.
 They may be carried out in the classroom, but they will be conducted mainly via email or moodle app.
 Laboratory practice Laboratory practices where the knowledge acquired is applied to common situations during the use of laboratory equipments.
-Mixed Final test where the subject knowledge -both theoretical and practical- is evaluated.
+Mixed objective/subjective Final test where the subject knowledge -both theoretical and practical- is evaluated.